xmrminer01102018/VegaToolsNConfigs/README.md

 # VegaToolsNConfigs
 AMD Vega GPU tools and configuration file(s) for Monero(XMR) mining.

+# NOTE:
+This guide will work with most cryptonight V7 coins.
+Most cryptonight V8 miners will not work with 18.30 driver.
+Please use cast-xmr for the time being.
+The hash rate is around 1250 H/s for XMR.
+If you want to use xmrig-amd or xmr-stak, use ROCm 1.9.1+.

 VegaUbuntuGuide - How to manually setup Vega mining in Ubuntu.

 Working Ubuntu Versions: